 In 1980 the church was added to the National Register of Historic Places because of its significant place in local history.
 St. Mary’s Church is still an active Roman Catholic church and holds weekly services.

-The church is best known for its annual Labor Day picnic.
+The church is best known for its annual Fulda Homecoming Picnic or Labor Day picnic.
 This is both a celebration and fundraiser for the church, but it also serves as an annual homecoming event for those with a German heritage and connection to Fulda.
 Events include meals, children’s games, bingo, square dancing, bake sale, and a raffle.
 Visitors are welcome to attend.
+Takes place over Labor Day weekend.

 St. Henry’s Catholic Church